sagar-vartak/SplitMate/README.md

-# Splitwise Clone
+# SplitMate

-A Next.js application for splitting expenses with friends, similar to Splitwise.
-All data is stored locally in the browser's localStorage.
+A Next.js application for splitting expenses with friends.
+All data is stored in Supabase cloud database.

 ## Features